Cost Overrun Management: Best Practices for Agency Success

 The Financial Effect of Cost Overruns

-According to research by McKinsey, large IT projects run 45% over budget and 7% over time, while delivering 56% less value than predicted.
+According to research by McKinsey, large IT projects have, on average, cost overruns of 45% while delivering 56% less value than predicted.
 Although most of these challenges are successfully weathered by agencies, as many as 17% of projects underperform so badly that they threaten the continued functioning of the business.

 Cost overruns often have an impact on: